| Tax Topic #204 |

 when there is no doubt that the liabilities have been correctly determined

-and no doubt that the full amount owed can be collected, but because of exceptional
+and no doubt that the full amount owed can be collected, but requiring payment

 When submitting an OIC, taxpayers must use the most current version of Form 656 (PDF),Offer In Compromise.
-In addition,
+Except when an

-is required when the taxpayer submits an OIC based solely on doubt as to liability.
+taxpayer filing an OIC based on doubt as to liability must file a Form

 In general, a taxpayer must submit a $150 application fee along with the